 Fera Vita: Pax Draconis Supplement #1, Wildlife (2005), a creature stat supplement by Justin Dagna for the sci-fi RPG Pax Draconis, has an entry for the Land Octopus, or Lukashi, that spends much of its time in trees and can be found on most worlds in the game's universe since their microscopic hatchlings are spread in water supplies and "can also survive in wet bathing suits that tourists often wrap in plastic for the trip home."
 Also mentioned in The Lost Colony: Pax Draconis Campaign #1 (2003).

-In the Star Wars "Expanded Universe" (i.e. stuff not in the movies), the nexu is a predator that feeds on bark rats and warm-blooded arboreal octopi in the Indonan forests of planet Cholganna.
+In the Star Wars "Expanded Universe" (i.e. stuff not in the movies), the nexu is a predator that feeds on bark rats and warm-blooded, furry arboreal octopi in the Indonan jungles of planet Cholganna.
 (First mentioned in: Star Wars: Attack of the Clones: The Visual Dictionary and first pictured in Star Wars: Edge of the Empire: Beyond the Rim , a RPG module):

 Contacting Aliens: An Illustrated Guide to David Brin's Uplift Universe (2002) notes that "ancient records hint that proto-Puber were arboreal, a sort of tree-dwelling octopus."